Earned and Honorary Degrees

 I majored in Ethnic Studies as an undergraduate, and continued my studies in the history of social justice in the United States as I gained a master's degree and PhD in American studies.
 Throughout my training, I have focused on the intersection of multiple American environments with various forms of power.

-My research interests, beyond environmental and agricultural history in general, include Victorian material culture and deathways, 19th century botanical gardens, the history and politics of community gardening and guerilla gardening, and LGBT
+My research interests, beyond U.S. environmental and agricultural history in general, include Victorian material culture and deathways, 19th century botanical gardens, and the history and politics of orchid growing and community gardening.
+I am at work on two book-length projects, both focused on 19th century U.S. botany.

 - Empire of Vines: Wine Culture in America, University of Pennsylvania Press (December 2013).